 A detailed data portrait to understand and analyze inequities—and to inform and inspire action.

-Developed and fine-tuned over 15 years and through the analyses of approximately 1 million student transcripts, XQ’s Educational Opportunity Audit (EOA) provides an in-depth portrait of the academic progress of a school’s entire graduating class over all four years of high school—uncovering eye-opening findings about equity gaps and informing areas for improvement.
+Developed and fine-tuned over 15 years, XQ’s Educational Opportunity Audit (EOA) provides an in-depth portrait of the academic progress of a school’s entire graduating class over all four years of high school—uncovering eye-opening findings about equity gaps and informing areas for improvement.

-The EOA relies on quantitative and qualitative data, drawing on information such as:
+The EOA relies on quantitative and qualitative data, drawing on:

 • Student transcripts, including courses taken, grades, and exam results, to map the journey through high school and identify barriers to equitable outcomes.

-• Student focus group findings, for deeper insights into the student experience.
+• Student focus groups, for deeper insights into the student experience.

 • Surveys of students, parents, and staff to capture each group’s perceptions of school quality and equity.

-When Rhode Island partnered with XQ, the EOA determined that only six out of 10 of the state’s students were enrolled in the courses they needed to be considered college eligible.
+When Rhode Island partnered with XQ, the EOA determined that only six out of ten Rhode Island students were enrolled in the courses they needed to be considered college eligible.
 The Rhode Island Department of Education responded by proposing new graduation standards and listening to public feedback.
-In November, 2022, the Council on Elementary and Secondary Education enacted new regulations that establish college and career-ready coursework as the default expectation for every child in Rhode Island regardless of where they live, their parent’s income, the language they speak at home, or their disability status.
+In November, 2022, the state’s Council on Elementary and Secondary Education enacted new regulations that establish college and career-ready coursework as the default expectation for every child in Rhode Island regardless of where they live, their family’s income, the language they speak at home, or their disability status.

-Educators from DC dig into the data during an EOA Design Day.
+Educators from DC dig into the data during an EOA Design Day in photos below.